SSrustworthy/DLRML-docs/docs/explore/Disney Galleries/Main Street U.S.A. (Opera House Lobby)/Walt_Disney_A_Magical_Life_Exhibits_AKA_Evolution_of_a_Dream.md

-# [2025-] Walt Disney – A Magical Life Exhibits AKA Evolution of a Dream [INC]
+# [2025-] Walt Disney – A Magical Life Exhibits AKA Evolution of a Dream [REF]

 **Location**: Main Street U.S.A.
 (Opera House Lobby)

 **Loop Total Length**: 30:40.948

 This loop plays in the Disney Gallery in the Main Street, U.S.A.
 Opera House as part of the “Walt Disney  – A Magical Life” exhibits, which opened in July 2025.
 Tracklist compiled by pixelated based on his August 2025 recording.
-See MouseBits, [https://forums.mousebits.com/threads/walt-disney-a-magical-life-exhibits.11178/](https://forums.mousebits.com/threads/walt-disney-a-magical-life-exhibits.11178/)  (2025).
+See MouseBits, [https://forums.mousebits.com/threads/walt-disney-a-magical-life-exhibits.11178/post-100517](https://forums.mousebits.com/threads/walt-disney-a-magical-life-exhibits.11178/post-100517)  (2025).

 ## Tracklist